david4shure/Antisocial-Streamer/README.md

 2. Eventual support for FLAC, OGG and M4A files
 3. Better search page
 4. Dedicated artist pages where you sort through their albums
-5. Template inheritance
+5. Template inheritance / Code Refactor (Done)
-6. Suggestions functionality for albums
+6. Suggestions functionality for music that users likes (Done)